 How do I request an Interlibrary Loan (ILL)?

 - Go to MnPALS to search of the Bethany collection.

-- If you do not see the item you are looking for in the results list, select All Libraries from the Library and Collections drop down list and run the search again.
+- If you do not see the item you are looking for in the results list, select All MnPALS Libraries from the Select a Location drop down list and run the search again.

-- If the item is listed in the results list, look at the Library (Owned/Out) column to identify the MnPALS library where the item is located.
+- If the item is listed in the results list, identify the MnPALS library where the item is located.
 If the item is available from more than one library, find the one geographically closest to Bethany (usually Minnesota State University-Mankato).

 - After identifying the library, click on the title of the item.
 This brings up the item record.

-- Click the ILL Request button (located just above the record information), and sign in with your User ID/Barcode (14-digit barcode on your college ID, starts with a 2) and Verification (your last name).
-Click Log On.
+- Click the Request Item button (located near the bottom of the record), and sign in with your User ID/Barcode (14-digit barcode on your college ID, starts with a 2) and Verification (your last name).
+Click Login.

 - Once logged in, you will be returned to the item record.
-Click the ILL Request button again.
+Click the Place an ILL Request button.

-- Indicate the date by which you will need the item by selecting a date.
-You must indicate agreement with the copyright statement, and then click Go.
+- Indicate the date by which you will no longer need the item.
+You may need to indicate agreement with the copyright statement, and then click Submit Request.